eugeneceh/eugeneceh.github.io/README.md

 An accountant by training, a coder by passion.

 I was a pricing data analyst for Microsoft and was also a Web development project manager for several years.
-I have knowledge and/or working experience in R, SQL and HTML.
+I have knowledge and working experience in SQL and HTML.

-I am deeply passionate in the areas of data analysis, data visualisation and machine learning.
+I am dabble in R, Python, Raspberry Pi, Memplug, Palm OS and OpenAI in the little spare time I have.